 As soon as you are diagnosed with obstructive sleep apnea (OSA), your dentist will determine the best method of treatment for you.
 Typically, you can expect Dr. Lively to recommend oral appliance therapy.
 This small device is worn in the mouth while you sleep.
 Much like a mouthguard, it is customized to your specific dental needs and fits snugly over your teeth.

 Adjusting your jaw so that it shifts slightly forward, this will keep your airway open and prevent any ceased breathing throughout the night.

 In comparison to a CPAP machine, oral appliance devices are leaps and bounds better.
 This is because:

-- They’re more comfortable – Once Dr. Lively recommends an oral appliance for your sleep apnea treatment, he will take the appropriate steps to make sure it is customized to your specific needs.
+- They’re more comfortable – Once Dr. Lively recommends an oral appliance for your sleep apnea treatment, they will take the appropriate steps to make sure it is customized to your specific needs.
 This will allow for a more comfortable fit while you sleep.